-Research has shown that the amount of people afflicted with HIV has constantly increased as years pass by.
+Research has shown that the number of people afflicted with HIV has constantly increased as years pass by.
 In America alone, they are saying that over 300, 000 are infected with the infection and not aware that they have it.
 HIV is among the fastest-spreading health problems nowadays, and people should be informed how to not contract it.

 Medical investigations have presented a variety of approaches to diagnose HIV.
 Some methods call for cutting-edge, modern tools that amount to a large sum of money.
-Others tend to be more in the more convenient side of things, making it possible for anyone to execute the test and have the results back in a much shorter period of time.
+Others tend to be more on the more convenient side of things, making it possible for anyone to execute the test and have the results back in a much shorter period of time.